 Swelling that involves the tongue and upper airways are life-threatening and are medical emergencies.

 Angioedema can affect people of all ages.

-Angioedema is a result of sudden increase in local vascular permeability in subcutaneous or submucosal tissue often mediated by histamine and bradykinin.
+Angioedema is a result of a sudden increase in local vascular permeability in subcutaneous or submucosal tissue often mediated by histamine and bradykinin.